rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 He answered them, I also will ask you a question.
 Now tell me, ^2003

-was the baptism of John from heaven or from man? ^2004
+Was the baptism of John from heaven or from man? ^2004

-And they discussed it with one another, saying, If we say, From heaven, he will say, Why did you not believe him? ^2005
+And they discussed it with one another, saying, If we say, 'From heaven,' he will say, 'Why did you not believe him?' ^2005

-But if we say, From man, all the people will stone us to death, for they are convinced that John was a prophet. ^2006
+But if we say, 'From man,' all the people will stone us to death, for they are convinced that John was a prophet. ^2006

 So they answered that they did not know where it came from. ^2007

 And Jesus said to them, Neither will I tell you by what authority I do these things. ^2008

-And he began to tell the people this parable : A man planted a vineyard and let it out to tenants and went into another country for a long while. ^2009
+And he began to tell the people this parable: A man planted a vineyard and let it out to tenants and went into another country for a long while. ^2009

 When the time came, he sent a servant to the tenants, so that they would give him some of the fruit of the vineyard.
 But the tenants beat him and sent him away empty-handed. ^2010